 It’s important to think about your strategy and visualize what you want it to do.
 You don’t want to get sucked into the programming straight away then realise you’ve missed something fundamental and have to start again.

 It’s a good idea to spend a day or two just thinking about your trading system and how it can be translated to Excel.
 I recommend plotting everything out on a big sheet of paper before you sit down at the computer.

 If you’re not used to using Excel, or haven’t used it in a while, then you will want to spend some time getting to grips with it again.
-Here is a good list of Excel resources and this is a long list of formulas.
+Here is a long list of formulas.